roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 - Turn `On|Off` the program by clicking the 1st menu item.
 When `Enabled`, the program is automatically executed after launching the defined (activated) games.
 - Activate a game by clicking the 2nd menu item, and the game will be added in `Gamelist.ini` (with its name, id, source and/or platform).
 An assignment config (gameid.ini) for that game will be created.
 - You can open the game config by clicking `Edit game config`.
 - Edit `Gamelist.ini` by clicking the 3rd menu item. `Gamelist.ini` contains the games for which `GamepadToKeyboard` will work.
-When a gameid is set to `1` the game is active; when setted to `0` the game is not active and `GamepadToKeyboard` will not be launched.
+When a gameid is set to `1` the game is active; when set to `0` the game is not active and `GamepadToKeyboard` will not be launched.
 - Use a personal, external config for all games by setting `UseCustomIni = 1` (editing `Gamelist.ini`, or through the menu panel) and specifying the file in `FileIni`).
 - You can also explore and select it via `Select custom ini file (all games)`.
 - In `QuickIniProfile.ini` you can edit a list of "favourite" configs that can be switched through `Quick ini profiles (all games)` item menu.
-The sub-menu is dinamically built: its size varies with the number of elements.
+The sub-menu is dynamically built: its size varies with the number of elements.
 - The program can also load a config if passed as parameter via command line, or by drag and drop it to `GamepadToKeyboard.exe`.
 Make sure that GamepadToKeyboard is disabled in Playnite, or that the target game is deactivated.
 - In a multiple selection, if the games are in a mixed state (some games activated, some games deactivated, others not added) the extension automatically adds the new entries in `Gamelist.ini` and activate all of them.